Metal Building Base Conditions

 with Flashing

-This method uses a painted trim piece for the wall paneling to sit atop – attached to a 2” x 4” base angle fastened directly to the buildings slab with masonry fasteners.
+This base condition uses a painted trim piece for the wall paneling to sit atop – attached to a 2” x 4” base angle fastened directly to the buildings slab with masonry fasteners.
 This design prevents the bottom of the wall panel from coming in direct contact with the concrete, reducing the risk of wall panel corrosion.

 Base Angle